JiajiaLi04/Label-efficient-in-Agriculture/README.md

 <!-- omit in toc -->
 ## Citation

-Find this repository helpful? 😊
+Is this repository helpful? 😊

 Please consider citing our paper. 👇👇👇